 Take baby steps.
 Focus on progress over perfection.
 Even changing as little as 1% every day can set in motion a domino effect that results in big life changes later.

-With every small positive action, you cast a vote on the type of person you want to become.
+With every small positive confidence building activity, you cast a vote on the type of person you want to become.
 Don’t ever underestimate the true power of small changes applied over time.